- Corporate Group Relief

 Expenditure on R&D carried out by a third level college on

-behalf of the company or group also qualifies if it does not
+behalf of the company or group also qualifies at the greater rate

 of grant basis.